Overview of Home Assistant capabilities

 - Raspberry Pi 4 or better for small installs.

-- Intel NUC or small server for heavier setups or many integrations.
+- Intel NUC or a small server for heavier setups or lots of integrations.

-- A Zigbee USB stick (ConBee II, Sonoff Zigbee 3.0) if you plan on Zigbee devices.
+- A Zigbee USB stick such as ConBee II or Sonoff Zigbee 3.0 if you want Zigbee devices.

-- Optional: Z‑Wave stick for Z‑Wave devices, USB storage for backups.
+- An optional Z‑Wave stick for Z‑Wave devices, plus USB storage for backups.

-Pick hardware with reliable storage.
-SD cards are fine for quick tests, but I prefer SSDs for longevity.
+Use reliable storage.
+SD cards are fine for a quick test, but I would rather run SSDs and avoid the usual card failure nonsense.

 Software requirements

-Home Assistant runs in several flavours.
-The easiest is Home Assistant OS which bundles everything.
+Home Assistant comes in a few flavours.
+Home Assistant OS is the easiest because it bundles everything.
 You can also run Home Assistant Core in a Python venv, or use containers.
-I run Home Assistant OS in a virtual machine on my homelab to keep updates and add‑ons simple.
+I run Home Assistant OS in a virtual machine in my homelab because updates and add-ons stay simple.

-You will need a browser for the UI and a basic router that supports static DHCP leases or reserved IPs.
-For remote access, I recommend setting up secure remote access via a reverse proxy or the official remote service.
+You need a browser for the UI and a router that supports static DHCP leases or reserved IPs.
+For remote access, use a reverse proxy or the official remote service.

 Basic knowledge needed

-You do not need to be a developer.
-Basic Linux familiarity helps.
+You do not need to be a developer, but basic Linux familiarity helps.
 You should be able to:

 - Flash an image to an SD card or create a VM.